Whitby: Geography

-Fossils and "snakestones"
+Fossils and snakestones

-The town is a coastal stretch known as the 'Dinosaur Coast' or the 'Fossil Coast', the area is around 35 mi long and stretches from Staithes in the north and south to Flamborough.
+The town is a coastal stretch known as the Dinosaur Coast or the Fossil Coast, the area is around 35 mi long and stretches from Staithes in the north and south to Flamborough.
 At Whitby dinosaur footprints are visible on the beach.
 The rock strata contain fossils and organic remains including jet.
 Fossils include the petrified bones of an almost complete crocodile and a specimen of plesiosaurus measuring 15 ft 6 in in length, and 8 ft 5 in in breadth was discovered in 1841.
 The Rotunda Museum in Scarborough has a comprehensive collection of fossils from the area.

 Smaller fossils include numerous species of ammonites, or "snake stones", from the Whitby Mudstone Formation (Alum Shale Member) and at Whitby Scar nautiloids in the lower beds of the lias strata.
-The town's "snakestones" folklore (similar to Keynsham's in Somerset) has it that fossils were once living serpents that were common in the area.
+The town's folklore (similar to Keynsham's in Somerset) has it that fossils were once living serpents that were common in the area.
 This was until the 7th century AD when Anglo-Saxon Abbess St Hilda of Whitby (614–680), first had to rid the region of snakes.
 She did so by casting a spell that turned them to stone and then threw them from the cliff tops.

 Local collectors and dealers in fossils often carved heads on ammonites to increase curiosity value and improve sales.
 Since 1935, the Whitby Coat of Arms incorporates three snakestones due to this folklore.
 The Hildoceras genus of ammonite is named in St Hilda's honour.